gmcadams1/candy-crush-solver/README.md

 # Candy Crush Solver

-Attempts to maximizes score in a standard Candy Crush game given a number of moves remaining.
+Implements a text-based Candy Crush game simulator using the "standard" 6-color candies and some of the "special" candies (striped candy and chocolate bombs).
+Includes both the "normal" game mode that aims to just maximize score in a given number of moves, a "jelly" mode in which the player must destroy all jelly while obtaining a minimum score, and a "combined" game mode in which the player must destroy the jelly in a number of moves while also maximizing score.

+Program includes a "random" player that selects a valid move at random, a "smart" player which implements the proposed algorithm, and a "human" player which prompts an interactive text-based Candy Crush game.

 This was my successful submission as a prerequsite to receiving my Master's degree.

-Code needs cleaning up / optimization / more configurable main / etc.
+_Note_: Code needs cleaning up / optimization / more configurable main / etc.

 ## Logic
 See pdf for details.